JamesFysh/eleview/README.md

 * Allow the elevation view to use a different scale for the horizontal axis to that of the vertical axis
 * Annotate the elevation view with the start, end-points
+* Consider the curvature of the earth, when testing for line-of-sight